 Tax Credits: Renewals

 Each tax credit claim lasts for a maximum of one tax year and a new claim must be made for each new tax year.
 The renewals process is used to finalise the claim for the year just ended and act as a new claim for the new tax year.
-Although HMRC state that no brand new claims for tax credits are possible (due to the introduction of universal credit) renewing an existing claim does not count as a brand new claim and so there is currently no restriction on existing claimants renewing claims.
+Although HMRC state that no brand new claims for tax credits are possible (due to the introduction of universal credit, except in certain cases where people are granted refugee status, renewing an existing claim does not count as a brand new claim and so there is currently no restriction on existing claimants renewing their tax credit claims.
+However, under current plans HMRC say there will be no live tax credit awards beyond 5 April 202

 HMRC will normally send a set of papers (normally between April and June each year), and so long as the information requested is given within the time limits requested, the legislation treats the claim as having been made for the new tax year in most cases.